Clients & Policies

 - Only valid with

-methods = ["CONNECT"] - Only valid with URL pattern ending in
+methods = ["CONNECT"] - Only valid with URL pattern path

 Warning